cestef/blog.cstef.dev/src/content/blog/elliptic-curve.md

         &= u + c P
 $$

 But what if Patricia doesn't know the associated private key but still wants to prove that her key is honest ?
 Remember commitment schemes ?
 We can use them here.
 In our case, every participant will commit to their public key before disclosing it.
-Think of it as putting you public key in an envelope, sealing it and waiting for everyone to do the same before opening it.
+Think of it as putting your public key in a box, sealing it and waiting for everyone to do the same before opening it.
 Let's get back to our group $S = {a,b,c}$:

 1. Each participant $i$ hashes their public key $P_i$ and sends $H(P_i)$ to everyone.
 2. Once everyone has sent their hash, they disclose their public key $P_i$.
 3. Everyone verifies that the hash they received matches the public key.
+4. The signing process continues as usual.

 This way, everyone can be sure that the public keys are honest and that no one is trying to pull a fast one.

+### There's more!

+Random nonces are also aggregated, and at no point we are verifying that they are authentic.
+The exploit method is a bit trickier, so I'll try my best to explain it.

 ## Rust Implementation